-See Appendix > Updates in v2.6 > New Features > Grid Automation Lanes for more information on editing automation parameters.
+See Addenda > Updates in 2.6 > New Features > Grid Automation Lanes for more information on editing automation parameters.

 Audio Edit Mode

 Audio Edit Mode lets you view and edit the audio tracks of a sequence in a project.

 To enter Audio Edit Mode, press Menu, and then tap Audio Edit Mode.